LeoAnker0/OM2/docs/docs/Using-Menus.md

 }
 ```

-And then inside menu.js we need to find this section (at the very bottom).
-And inside MENU_ACTION_FUNCTIONS, we want to create a new item with the name of the function that we specified above, and then inside it the name of the function that we want to run from our originFile.
+And then inside `menu.js` we need to find this section (at the very bottom).
+And inside `MENU_ACTION_FUNCTIONS`, we want to create a new item with the name of the function that we specified above, and then inside it the name of the function that we want to run from our `originFile`.

 ```js
 /* MENU functions */